 Grappling with the idea that your son or daughter might be struggling with substance abuse can be extraordinarily hard to deal with.
 No parent wants to believe that their child is developing an unhealthy relationship to drugs and alcohol, but unfortunately, sometimes this is just a matter of fact.
 The National Survey on Drug Use and Health (NSDUH) reports that approximately 5% of adolescents (age 12-17) suffer from some kind of substance abuse disorder.
-That number hikes up to nearly 16.3% for the 18 to 25 demographic.
-Despite the fact that nearly 1 in 20 teens still under the care of a parent or legal guardian will require some treatment, many parents will turn cheek for as long as possible, sometimes enabling their loved one right into the depths of full blown addiction.
+Parents need to know that number hikes up to nearly 16.3% for the 18 to 25 demographic.
+Despite the fact that nearly 1 in 20 teens still under the care of a parent or legal guardian will require some treatment, many parents will turn the cheek for as long as possible, sometimes enabling their loved one right into the depths of full-blown addiction.
 As is the case for most progressive diseases, early detection is key.
 Timely intervention and proficient treatment methods can save both you and your loved one years of misery and fear.

 Sure, conceding that your child needs help is incredibly hard.
 Words like addict and alcoholic have developed an unbelievable stigma, particularly in the midst of an explosive opioid epidemic that is rattling news cycles, hospitals, the senate floor and everything in between.
 No one wants their child branded with these labels, but quite frankly, blissful ignorance is not an option.
 Sweeping the problem under the rug will not make it go away.
 Quite the opposite in fact.
 For those struggling with substance abuse, this is not “just a phase”.

 That said, I’d like to talk a little bit about the nuances of addiction.
 Parents need to know what to look for and being armed with the facts is paramount to playing an effective role in the cessation of your child’s addiction.
 So, from a birds-eye view, what should you know?